digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

     export DO_SPACES_ACCESS_KEY="<your_do_spaces_access_key>"
     export DO_SPACES_SECRET_KEY="<your_do_spaces_secret_key>"
     ```
-3. Going further we have to create a [DO Space](https://cloud.digitalocean.com/spaces) for storing the Terraform state file.
+3. Create a [DO Space](https://cloud.digitalocean.com/spaces) for storing the Terraform state file.
 Go ahead to your DigitalOcean account panel and click on the `Create` button (the green one) from the upper right corner.
 Select a region closer to you then make sure that `Restrict file listing` is checked and finally give it a proper name.
 The required steps are highlighted below:

     ![Create DO Space](content/img/do_spaces_rs.png)
 4. Clone this repository on your local machine and navigate to the appropriate directory:

     ```bash
     git clone https://github.com/digitalocean/container-blueprints.git
-    cd create-doks-with-terraform-flux
+    cd container-blueprints/create-doks-with-terraform-flux
     ```
-5. Terraform initialization must be perfomed next.
-A [DO Spaces](https://cloud.digitalocean.com/spaces) bucket for storing the Terraform state file is highly recommended because we do not have to worrry about exposing sensitive data as long as the space is private of course.
+5. Initialize Terraform.
+A [DO Spaces](https://cloud.digitalocean.com/spaces) bucket for storing the Terraform state file is highly recommended because we do not have to worry about exposing sensitive data as long as the space is private of course.
 Another advantage is that the state of our infrastructure is backed up so we can re-use it in order to do a refresh and change only the affected parts which is a great and powerful feature of Terraform in the end.
 Having a common shared space across more team members is desired as well in order to perform collaborative work via Terraform.

     The [backend.tf](backend.tf) file must be reviewed and modified accordingly first in order to provide the appropriate values for `endpoint`, `region`, `bucket` and `key` (explanations for each can be found inside).